POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Experimental

 \subsection{Experimental Results}

-Table \ref{tab:fleurs_seen_unseen} reports the BLEU scores on the FLEURS test set for five training languages and two zero-shot languages.
-We first constructed a baseline model consisting of Whisper-v3 \cite{whisper}, a Q-Former module, and Qwen-2.5-7B \cite{qwen}.
-This baseline was then augmented with our cross-lingual alignment framework.
+Table \ref{tab:fleurs_seen_unseen} reports the BLEU scores on the FLEURS test set for five training languages and six zero-shot languages (French, German, Kabuverdianu, Cebuano, Asturian, Kyrgyz).
+We built a baseline with Whisper-v3 \cite{whisper}, a Q-Former, and Qwen-2.5-7B \cite{qwen}, and compared it against our model with alignment framework under the same training data.
 We also benchmark our system against the strongest recent SpeechLLMs.
-The proposed method yields consistent BLEU improvements (average +0.93).
-The gains are particularly large for zero-shot languages (average +5.05).
-Although large-scale models like Minmo\cite{minmo} (not publicly available) are trained on much larger corpora, our system already surpasses them on several metrics.
+The proposed method yields consistent BLEU improvements (average +1.29).
+The gains are particularly large for zero-shot languages (average +2.93).
+Although large-scale models like Minmo \cite{minmo} (not publicly available) are trained on much larger corpora, our system already surpasses them on several metrics.
 As the alignment mechanism is model-agnostic, it can be integrated into larger systems to further enhance multilingual performance.

-To quantify the contribution of each alignment module, we conducted a series of ablation studies.
-All experiments used an identical model backbone and incrementally activated two alignment mechanisms: (i) Bias Compensation module and (ii) OT alignment.
-Table \ref{tab:fleurs_seen_unseen} shows that the coarse alignment yields noticeable performance gains, while the fine-grained OT alignment further improves overall translation quality.